 Pros and Cons of Group Tours vs Solo Travel

-Travelling as part of a group tour gives you a great opportunity to open up and connect with new people or friends.
-Our daily routine is adjacent and comfortable, especially when it comes to hanging out with the same group of people or friends.
+Travelling as part of a group tour allows you to open up and connect with new people or friends.
+Our daily routine is adjacent and comfortable, especially when hanging out with the same group of people or friends.
 But is it for everyone?
 There are pros and cons of group tours versus travelling solo.
-This article will help you weigh up the advantages and disadvantages of group travel so you can make the best choice for you.
+This article will help you weigh the advantages and disadvantages of group travel so you can make the best choice.

 Pros and cons of group tours | Quick links